ymzong/jimmy-mail/readme.txt

     - Python's email library is used when encoding/decoding email messages.
       All operations are in accordance with MIME (Multipurpose Internet Mail Extensions).
-    - Non-ASCII (like UTF-8) headers are supported for display.
+    - Non-ASCII (like UTF-8) headers (like in French, Chinese and Japanese) are supported for display.

 6. KNOWN ISSUES:
     - Because this email client retrieves all emails of a given list at once,